Chat Memory

 -

-save_memory-- The model stores a piece of knowledge (a fact, preference, or instruction) into the chat's memory.
+x_save_memory, The model stores a piece of knowledge (a fact, preference, or instruction) into the workspace's memory.
 The content is embedded as a vector and persisted to the database. -

-recall_memory-- The model queries the memory store with a natural language query and receives the top matching memories ranked by semantic relevance.
+x_recall_memory, The model queries the workspace memory store with a natural language query and receives the top matching memories ranked by semantic relevance.

 The model decides autonomously when to save or recall memories based on the conversation context.